Justice as the first virtue of Society

 Rawls acknowledges that such a society would not only be characterized by a degree of cooperation among its members , for their mutual benefit, —

 but also by a conflict of interests since ‘persons are not indifferent as to how the greater benefits produced by their collaboration are distributed, for in order to pursue their ends they each prefer a larger to a lesser share.”(Cohen, p.686).

-This need to satiate the insatiable social needs and aspirations for wealth, fame and success within the individual is a theme explored by the sociological writer, Durkheim in his theory of anomie or normlessness.
+This need to satiate the insatiable social desires and aspirations for wealth, fame and success within the individual is a theme explored by the sociological writer, Durkheim in his theory of anomie or normlessness.

 Principles of social justice are therefore imperative in ensuring ‘a way of assigning rights and duties in the basic institutions of society and they define the appropriate distribution of the benefits and burdens of social cooperation.” ( Cohen, p.686).

 Such a society in Rawls’ perception would be a well-ordered society which is governed by a public conception of justice defined as :